XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-java.md

 # Get Started Using Java

-This tutorial walks you through the basics of building a very simple XRP Ledger-connected application using [`xrpl4j`](https://github.com/XRPLF/xrpl4j), a pure Java library that makes it easy to interact with the XRP Ledger.
+This tutorial walks you through the basics of building an XRP Ledger-connected application using [`xrpl4j`](https://github.com/XRPLF/xrpl4j), a pure Java library built to interact with the XRP Ledger.

 This tutorial is intended for beginners and should take no longer than 30 minutes to complete.